SoglaHash/mod-progression-system-naxx25-60/README.md

 72617 Spphiron Entry: Teles to naxxramas

 just add the gameobject to EPL

+Add transporter that you need to click like BWL orb

 .gobject add 181599 blue rune // purple 181600
 icy rune